mptwaktusolat/api-waktusolat-x/docs/deployment.md

 ## 1. Preparing the Server

 Provision a Linux VPS on cloud.
 I'd recommend Hetzner because it's quite cheap, but the cheap server located far away from Malaysia.

-Minimum 1 vCPU and 1GB RAM.
+See the server requirements [here](https://www.cloudpanel.io/docs/v2/requirements/).
+I think the minimum you can go is 1 vCPU and 1GB RAM.

+Reference:

 ### 1.1.
 Install CloudPanel

 Install [Cloudpanel](https://www.cloudpanel.io/).
-The guide to install Cloudpanel for each provider is available on their documentation.
-See [here](https://www.cloudpanel.io/docs/v2/getting-started/).
+Please refer to Cloudpanel [documentation](https://www.cloudpanel.io/docs/v2/getting-started/) on how to install CloudPanel for your server.

 > CloudPanel is a server control panel for managing PHP/JS applications on cloud servers.
 It offers a clean UI, performance optimizations, and simplified deployment.
 Alternatives include cPanel, Plesk, CyberPanel, aaPanel, and RunCloud.